codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 max-width="80%"
 %}

-It is possible to define all possible hooks (`on_elected`, `on_finish`, `on_success`, `on_fail`) in a single pipeline, if this is required by your workflow.
+It is possible to define all possible hooks (`on_elected`, `on_finish`, `on_success`, `on_fail`) in a single pipeline, if this is required by your development process.

 ## Step hooks

 Hooks can also be defined for individual steps inside a pipeline.
-This capability allows you for more granular control on defining prepare/cleanup phases for specific steps.
+This capability allows for more granular control on defining prepare/cleanup phases for specific steps.

 The syntax for step hooks is the same as pipeline hooks (`on_elected`, `on_finish`, `on_success`, `on_fail`), you just need to put the respective segment under a step instead of the root of the pipeline.

-For example, this pipeline will always run a cleanup step after integration tests (even if the tests fail).
+For example, this pipeline will always run a cleanup step after integration tests (even if the tests themselves fail).

 `codefresh.yml`
 {% highlight yaml %}